List of Chief Ministers, Governors

 FAQs

-A. The current Governor of Tamil Nadu (as on 1 Apr 2025) is RN Ravi.
+A. The current Governor of Tamil Nadu (as on 15 March 2026) is Rajendra Vishwanath Arlekar.

 A. The current Chief Minister of Uttar Pradesh (as on 1 Apr 2025) is Yogi Aditya Nath.